Perkedel/Kemono-1/README.md

 #### Where did the test scripts go?
 The importer test scripts were removed in [v1.2](https://github.com/OpenYiff/Kemono/releases/tag/v1.2).
 #### My instance uses too much memory!/My instance is randomly crashing!
 Large instances may see memory issues due to the thumbnail generator.
-Either [set some swap space](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04) or disable the feature in your `.env` file.
+Either [set some swap space](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04) or disable the feature in your `docker-compose` file.

 ---